Recommendations

 National Galleries Scotland: Portrait

-Established in 1984 with a remit to collect Scottish and international photographs, the Scottish National Photography Collection has developed a world-class holding of early photography dating back to the 1840s.
+Formally established in 1984 with a remit to collect Scottish and international photographs, the Scottish National Photography Collection has developed a world-class holding of early photography dating back to the 1840s.
 Housed in the National Galleries Scotland: Portrait, the collection includes important works by David Octavius Hill and Robert Adamson.
-Earlier this year, the gallery unveiled a recent photograph of Doctor Who, Barbie and Sex Education star Ncuti Gatwa, captured by Robert Wilson.
+Last year, the gallery unveiled a recent photograph of Doctor Who, Barbie and Sex Education star Ncuti Gatwa, captured by Robert Wilson.

 05